 To prove negligence, your cerebral palsy attorney in Philadelphia will focus on the following key aspects:

-- Duty of care: Establish that the healthcare provider owed a duty of care to the patient (mother and child).
+- Duty of care: The healthcare provider owed a duty of care to the patient (mother and child).
 This means that the provider was responsible for delivering care that meets the accepted medical standards during pregnancy, labor, and delivery.

-- Breach of duty of care: Demonstrate that the healthcare provider failed to meet the accepted standard of care.
+- Breach of duty of care: The healthcare provider failed to meet the accepted standard of care.
 This could involve errors such as misdiagnosis or failure to respond to complications during delivery.

-- Causation: Prove that the breach of duty directly caused the child’s cerebral palsy.
+- Causation: The breach of duty directly caused the child’s cerebral palsy.
 This involves linking the medical provider’s actions (or lack thereof) to the injury.
 Medical expert testimony is often required to establish this connection.

 - Damages: Quantify the harm or losses suffered as a result of the negligence.
 This includes current and future medical expenses, pain and suffering, and the cost of ongoing care.